atyryshkina/algorithm-performance-analysis/README.md

 #### User Selected Parameters

 Before we move on to the machine learning models, we also should discuss which variables we used to train the prediction models.
-The GRT records all parameters passed through the command line.
+The records are of all parameters passed through the command line.
 This presents in the dataset as a mixed bag of useful and useless attributes.
 Useless attributes include:

 * labels (such as plot axes names)
 * redundant parameters (two attributes that represent the same information)